List of self-driving system suppliers

 This is a list of self-driving car system (SDS) suppliers and self-driving truck system (SDS) suppliers.

 Definitions

 Light vehicles (LV) include passenger cars, whereas heavy vehicles (HV) include trucks and buses.

-Driverless operation means operating vehicles without a human safety driver, that is Level 4 or 5.
+Driverless operation means operating vehicles without a human safety driver, that is SAE Level 4 or 5.

 Operational design domain (ODD) is the operating conditions in which the SDS can operate, which may be limited in the environment or traffic characteristics.
 A restricted ODD is limited by design to specific areas or industries, for example highway driving only, or private-ground operation in mine sites or ports.